Authentic Pomodoro Sauce

-Pomodoro sauce means tomato sauce.
-The traditional Italian recipe for a pomodoro tomato sauce is to keep is simple.
-Using the sweetest tomatoes, simmering to the perfect thickness, adding a touch of salt, the perfect balance of garlic and THAT’S IT!
+Pomodoro sauce means tomato sauce (Pomodoro means tomato in Italian).
+The traditional Italian recipe for a pomodoro tomato sauce is to “Keep it Simple”.
+Using the sweetest tomatoes, simmering to the perfect thickness, adding the perfect balance of salt and THAT’S IT!

-It can be used as a base for many other tomato sauces by adding other ingredients but pomodoro remains a basic simple sauce that can be used as a pizza sauce or used in Lasagna and other baked pasta dishes as well.
+A tomato sauce can be used as a base for many Italian pasta sauce recipes by adding other ingredients but the pomodoro remains a basic simple sauce that can be used as a pizza sauce or used in Lasagna and other baked pasta dishes.

-Use a 13oz can of crushed San Marzano tomatoes, or a couple depending on how large of a batch you plan on making.
+Here I used a 13oz can of crushed San Marzano tomatoes, but you can use a couple of cans or more, depending on how large of a batch you plan on making.
 Begin by putting them into a blender and blend until smooth on low so you don't create a lot of air.
 This will assist in creating a smooth consistency once the tomatoes have boiled off all the excess water that is naturally contained in the tomato.
-Using the following ingredients as well you are ready to make your tomato sauce.
+Using the following ingredients and you are well on your way to making your basic pomodoro/tomato sauce.

 Pomodoro Sauce Preparation:

 You'll see the tomatoes start to boil and create a foamy top in your pan.
-That is the water evaporating and that is how the sauce becomes thicker.
+That is the water content in the tomato start evaporating and that is how the sauce becomes thicker.